gergelyk/pymiscutils/docs/source/index.rst

 Welcome to miscutils's documentation!
 =====================================

+.. raw:: html

+    <font color="red">UNTIL VERSION 1.0.0, THIS PACKAGE SHOULD NOT BE CONSIDERED OFFICIAL.
+SEVERAL CHANGES THAT ARE NOT BACKWARD COMPATIBLE MAY BE APPLIED BEFORE THE FIRST OFFICIAL RELEASE.</font>

 These are miscellaneous python utilities for general use.

-Include following submodules:
+This package includes following submodules:

 .. toctree::
    :maxdepth: 2